 For some owners, a lien on the property makes it almost impossible to sell.
 Selling as-is becomes the best option.

 This allows you to pay off debts with a portion of the sale proceeds and eliminates the need to invest in repairs, inspection fees, and other home-selling expenses.
 Because the process is complicated, it’s recommended to rely on professionals who know how to deal with the legalities of selling a property with a lien.

 In some cases, selling your home quickly can not only get you out from under this issue but provide a quick infusion of cash to get you back on your feet.
 To make this happen, you need the help of HomeGo.
 We can help you sell your home quickly —at a fair price— while avoiding the issues you may have when trying to sell a home with a lien via a traditional real estate agent or on your own.
-Our licensed agents will help you through the closing process and assist with liens and title issues so you don’t have to go it alone.
+Our local agents will help you through the closing process and assist with liens and title issues so you don’t have to go it alone.